Configuration

 Prevent the reset password function from displaying any feedback about account status.

-A when a connection to ES fails, how long should the server wait before trying again? (as a human interval, i.e "1 minute")
+A when a connection to Elasticsearch fails, how long should the server wait before trying again? (as a human interval, i.e., 1 minute).

 The address of the SMTP server that the system will use to send emails.

-How are dynamic extensions treated? "true" for regular ES dynamic mapping or "runtime" to use runtime mapping.
+How are dynamic extensions treated?
+Set to true for regular Elasticsearch dynamic mapping or runtime to use runtime mapping.

 Should xAPI extensions be included in the Elasticsearch mapping?
 This can cause document rejection if you have many different extensions in a dataset.